3 Unique Hotels in Burgundy - From Castle to Post Office - France

 Last summer we explored Burgundy, a region known for its gastronomy and wine production.
 It was a memorable trip where three hotels in Burgundy stood out a little extra - two historic castles and an old post office.

-Last summer we drove around Burgundy in northeastern France, an area known for gastronomy, wine production and medieval towns.
-It was a memorable trip with a big food focus and we came home with a luggage full of good wines and warm memories of the rolling hills covered with verdant vines.
-In the evenings we sat in the sunset and listened to French jazz or wandered through historic corridors on our way to a well-cooked dinner.
+The trip was memorable with a big focus on food and wine, and we came home with luggage filled with good wines and warm memories.
+In the evenings we sat in the sunset listening to French jazz or wandered through historic corridors on our way to a well-cooked dinner.
 During the day we greeted truffle dogs, went wine tasting or explored historical world heritage sites.
-Burgundy has plenty of everything that gives life a golden edge.
-And there are many unique hotels in Burgundy,

 Hôtel de la Poste et du Lion d'Or – Vézelay